vodan-development/rpds/README.md

-FieldLab1 – Secure FAIR Refugee Protection Information System
+Secure FAIR Refugee Protection Data System (RPDS)
 1. Project Overview

-This repository contains the final implementation of FieldLab1, a secure and FAIR-aligned application designed to support the structured collection, management, and semantic publication of refugee protection information in humanitarian contexts.
+This is a secure and FAIR-aligned application designed to support the structured collection, management, and semantic publication of refugee protection information in humanitarian contexts.

 The project addresses challenges related to: